ionic-team/ionic-docs/docs/angular/slides.md

 ## The IonicSlides Module

-With `ion-slides`, Ionic automatically customized dozens of Swiper properties.
+With `ion-slides`, Ionic automatically customized dozens of Swiper properties, for example turning off zoom on doubleclick.
 This resulted in an experience that felt smooth when swiping on mobile devices.
 We recommend using the `IonicSlides` module to ensure that these properties are also set when using Swiper directly.

 We can install the `IonicSlides` module by importing it from `@ionic/angular` and passing it in as the last item in the array provided in `SwiperCore.use`: